DIY a Rustic Wooden Reindeer Family

 How to make the wooden reindeer family

-These little guys take about 30 minutes to put together and they’re really easy to make.
-Start by tracing the reindeer family template of the mommy, daddy and baby reindeer onto a piece of wood.
+These little guys take about 30 minutes to put together, and they’re really easy to make.
+Start by tracing the reindeer family template of the mommy, daddy, and baby reindeer onto a piece of wood.
 You can freehand your own version too.
-They’re basically just blobs with heads 😀
+They’re basically just blobs with heads, which is probably why the hubby calls them “Mr. and Mrs. Blob and their son Bob” 😀 No respect, I tell you 😉

 Cut the reindeer blobs out using a jigsaw.
 If you’ve never used a jigsaw before, here’s a handy guide to get you started.